don-ferris/stash/README.md

 # stash
-A storage array/NAS with easi-peasi fully guided setup (part of the Ripi media suite)
+A storage array/NAS with easi-peasi fully guided setup (part of the Yipi media suite)